samber/do/docs/docs/service-lifecycle/healthchecker.md

 do.InjectorOpts{
     // ...

-    // By default, heath checks will be triggered concurrently.
+    // By default, health checks are triggered concurrently.
     // HealthCheckParallelism==1 will trigger sequential checks.
     HealthCheckParallelism    uint